-The population growth rate as identified by the County of Tulare is expected to remain at 1.3%; any land use change, or proposed zoning changes, are intended to provide more area to accommodate projected growth in Plainview.
+The population growth rate as identified by the County of Tulare is anticipated to remain at 1.3%; the land use designations, zone classifications, and UDB are intended to provide more area to accommodate projected growth in Woodville.
 Therefore, the Community Plan is intended to allow greater flexibility and availability of suitable developable lands while accommodating anticipated growth consistent with the Tulare County General Plan and Regional Housing Needs Plan.
 As such, the Community Plan will not result in substantial population growth in an area.
-Therefore, less than significant impact related to this Checklist Item would occur as a result of adopting the Community Plan.
+Therefore, no impact related to this Checklist Item would occur as a result of adopting the Woodville Community Plan.

-SIGNIFICANT IMPACT SIGNIFICANT IMPACT WITH MITIGATION SIGNIFICANT IMPACT NO IMPACT

-b) No Impact - As previously discussed, the Project is intended to accommodate an annual growth rate of 1.3 percent, over the course of the Year 2030 planning horizon.
+- b) No Impact As noted in Checklist Item 13 a), the proposed UDB Project is intended to accommodate growth within the community at an annual growth rate of 1.3 percent (as well as proposed expansion of the existing UDB) over the course of the Year 2030 planning horizon; however, no specific developments are proposed within the existing UDB.
+As there is sufficient land within the proposed UDB to accommodate anticipated growth, the Project is not anticipated to displace substantial numbers of existing housing or necessitate the construction of replacement housing.
+Furthermore, the Project will bring non-compliant properties into conformity with the Tulare County Zoning Ordinance and improves upon pre-existing infrastructure (such as curbs, gutters, sidewalks, etc.) that would provide a benefit to housing in the Project area.
+Therefore, the Project would result in no impact to this Checklist item. - c) No Impact As previously discussed, the Project is intended to accommodate an annual growth rate of 1.3 percent, with the UDB over the course of the Year 2030 planning horizon.
 No specific developments are proposed within the proposed Project area.
-As there is sufficient land within the existing UDB to accommodate anticipated growth, the Project is not anticipated to displace substantial numbers of people or necessitate the construction of replacement housing.
-Therefore, the Project would result in no impact to this Checklist item.
+As there is sufficient land within the proposed UDB to accommodate anticipated growth, the Project is not anticipated to displace substantial numbers of people or necessitate the construction of replacement housing.
+Furthermore, the Project will bring non-compliant properties into conformity with the Tulare County Zoning Ordinance and improves upon pre-existing infrastructure that will be a benefit to housing in the project area.
+Therefore, the Project would result in no impact to this Checklist Item.

-15. PU BLIC SERVICES
+15. PUI BLIC SERVICES

-Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:
+Ild the project result in substantial adve

+ed governmental facilities, need for n

+whic ch could cause significant environmenta al impacts, in or rder to maintain accept able service ratios, r esponse times

+or of ther performance objectives for any of the public serv rices:

-a) Fire protection?
+a) Fire protection? \square

-b) Police protection?
+b) Police protection? \square

-c) Schools?
+c) Schools? \boxtimes

-d) Parks?
+d) Parks? \boxtimes

-e) Other public facilities? $\boxtimes$
+e) Other public facilities? \boxtimes

-A 01-

-LESS THAN

-I FCC THAN
+Analy sis:

-There are no development proposals being considered in the Plainview Community Plan at this time.
-The Community Plan is being prepared to accommodate a growth rate of 1.3 percent consistent with the Tulare County General Plan.
-As the Project does not contain any development proposal, the need to expand public or utility services will be evaluated on a case-by-case basis as development occurs in the future.
+As noted earlier, the Project is adoption of the Woodville Community Plan and does not include any development proposals.
+The Plan is being prepared to accommodate a growth rate of 1.3 percent and is consistent with the Tulare County General Plan.
+If adopted as proposed, development within the Urban Development Boundary is anticipated to be accommodated by public or utility services accordingly.
+As the Project does not contain any development proposal, and anticipates the need to expand public or utility services accordingly.
+When development proposals occur each will be evaluated on a case-by-case basis as they occur.